changepack/changepack/README.md

 * **Write release notes 10x faster with AI.** Leverage OpenAI’s [ChatGPT](https://openai.com/blog/chatgpt) to publish your content in seconds.
 * **Pull commits from GitHub.** Changepack allows you to link changelogs with your GitHub activity, making it easy to track progress.
 (GitLab coming soon!)
 * **Retrieve issues from Linear.** We connect changelogs to project management tools of your choice, allowing ChatGPT to stay informed about your current tasks.
 (Other tools coming soon.)
-* **Monthly automated summaries.** Each month, Changepack handpicks the most notable updates and creates a release note draft for you to review and publish.
+* **Weekly summaries.** Each week, Changepack handpicks the most notable updates and emails you a release note.

 ## Build and run locally

 ```